Salvador, Brazil: A complete travel guide with the top things to do

 Percussion Class

 The atabaque and berimbau are very present in the rodas de samba and rodas de capoeira (roda is a practice where people stay in circle playing and dancing) in the Recôncavo Bahiano.
-How about learning how to play some rhythms on this instrument?
+How about learning how to play some rhythms on these instruments?

 We did our class in the Associação de Capoeira Mestre Bimba, with Pezão.